 An FPV camera is a key component in FPV drone systems, capturing real-time video that’s transmitted to the pilot’s goggles or monitor.
 These small and lightweight cameras boast ultra-low latency, wide dynamic range, and provide vital visual information for FPV drone pilots to navigate and perform maneuvers.
-With advancing technology, some of the latest FPV cameras now offer onboard recording with image quality rivaling that of action cameras, such as the DJI O3.
+With advancing technology, some of the latest FPV cameras now offer onboard recording with image quality rivalling that of action cameras, such as the DJI O3.
 In this guide, we’ll discuss the key factors to consider when selecting the best FPV camera for FPV drones.

 Analog vs Digital FPV Systems